4ms/metamodule-plugin-sdk/docs/wav-file-stream.md

 ```

 Jumps the wav file reading head to a particular frame index in the wav file.
 If
-the frame is alraedy in the pre-buffer, then this does nothing at all.
+the frame is already in the pre-buffer, then this does nothing at all.
 Otherwise it will do a file seek.
 The audio thread should have just called
 reset_playback_to_frame() when you call this, or if you are looping playback
 then call this when is_eof is true.